Low-Frequency Noise Performance of Microstrip-Coupled Lumped-Element Aluminum KIDs using Hydrogenated Amorphous Silicon Parallel-Plate Capacitors for NEW-MUSIC: Conclusion

 \section{Conclusion}

-In this paper, we measured the low-frequency noise of Al/a-Si:H MS-PPC-LEKIDs of the NEW-MUSIC design under dark conditions, observing GR noise down to 0.1 Hz.
-The upper limits we can set on TLS noise are a factor of 3.5 to 56 above the expectation based on scaling of TLS noise measurements of a-Si:H PPCs in~\cite{defrance} but consistent with those predictions, as there is no evidence the low-frequency noise observed is due to TLS.
+In this paper, we measured the low-frequency noise of \mrep{the }Al/a-Si:H MS-PPC-LEKID design \mrep{presented in\mbox{\cite{SPIE}} }under dark conditions\mrep{\ and, in combination with prior data, demonstrated that GR noise is dominant over TLS noise}\brep{\ down to about 0.1 Hz}.
+The upper limits we can set on TLS noise are a factor of 3.5 to 56 above the expectation based on scaling of TLS noise measurements of a-Si:H PPCs in~\cite{defrance}\mrep{.
+The observed low-frequency noise is likely due to electronics noise, so the TLS noise may in fact be lower and be consistent with the scaling from~\cite{defrance}.
+Future measurements using correlated noise removal with the two-tone IQ mixer setup we introduced here may provide a more stringent test}.

-We then scaled both our upper limits from the dark data as well as the results of \cite{defrance} to operating conditions under optical load and compared to GR+photon noise measured at $T_{Load} = 180$~K. We conservatively concluded from this comparison that these detectors should be dominated by GR and photon noise down to tenths of a Hz and possibly lower, corresponding to between 1$^\circ$ and 5$^\circ$ on the sky at 0.5$^\circ$/s scan speed.
-These results bode well for the use of our Al/a-Si:H MS-PPC-LEKIDs for astronomical observations in NEW-MUSIC, and they more generally validate the utility of a-Si:H PPCs for KIDs.
+We then scaled both our upper limits from the dark data as well as the results of \cite{defrance} to operating conditions under optical load and compared to photon \mrep{and GR }noise measured at $T_\text{Load}\ \gsoutmath{=}\mrep{\approx}\ 180$~K. We conservatively concluded from this comparison that these detectors should be dominated by photon \mrep{and GR }noise down to tenths of a Hz and possibly lower, corresponding to between 1$^\circ$ and 5$^\circ$ on the sky at 0.5$^\circ$/s scan speed.
+These results bode well for the use of our Al/a-Si:H MS-PPC-LEKID\mrep{\ design }for astronomical observations in NEW-MUSIC, and they more generally validate the utility of a-Si:H PPCs for KIDs.